Scholarships

 -

-The Spike Nolan “Making a Difference” Scholarship was established in the spring of 2017 in memory of Floyd “Spike” Nolan who as an instructor at Oswego County BOCES and who taught Small Engines for more than twenty years.
+The Spike Nolan “What are you waiting for” Scholarship was established in the spring of 2017 in memory of Floyd “Spike” Nolan who was an instructor at Oswego County BOCES and who taught Small Engines for more than twenty years.
 Spike was a strong advocate for students to strive to the best of their ability.
 The intent of the scholarship is to improve the opportunities for CiTi students with strong entrepreneurial aspirations, plans for secondary education or self-improvement.
-TO apply, utilize the fillable form.
+Interested students may apply here.

 -